 As soon as I arrived home, I began taking lessons from another teacher, joined several on-line music teachers forums and became more active in our local music teachers associations – asking questions, attending workshops, participating in festivals, etc. My students bombed the first couple years of our state Music Progressions evaluations.
 But I had warned them of that possibility and we plodded on, learning and growing together.
 I gained valuable experience and received practical tips from other teachers so that we would be better prepared in the future.
 I started thinking creatively and using some of the ideas I’d come across in my other teaching experiences to enhance piano lessons for my students.
 I started developing a theme each year with specific goals to work toward and a variety of incentives to inspire each student to work hard and do his or her best.
 We organized special events and poured hours into planning and preparing for every detail so that family and friends would enjoy it.

-The studio is now painted in bright red and yellow with a border of black hand-painted musical notes dancing across the walls where the colors meet.
-Framed prints of colorful flowers adorn each wall.
+The studio is now painted in bright red, yellow, and teal.
+Framed prints of colorful flowers greet students as they arrive.
 I still have those days that I don’t look forward to teaching, but honestly, I love what I do.
 I love my students and I love having the privilege of teaching them to play the piano.
 There is still so much to learn.
 And I’m still not the teacher I want to be.
-But now I have a cup of colored pens sitting next to my piano that I use to write all of my students’ assignments… 😀
+But now I have a can of colored pens and markers sitting next to my piano that I use to write all of my students’ assignments… 😀